bitnami/containers/bitnami/mxnet/README.md

 # Apache MXNet (Incubating) packaged by Bitnami

+## Deprecation Notice

+The Apache MXNet container is no longer maintained by upstream and is now deprecated.
+This image will no longer be released in our catalog, but already released container images will still persist in the registries.

 ## What is Apache MXNet (Incubating)?

 > Apache MXNet (Incubating) is a flexible and efficient library for deep learning designed to work as a neural network.
 Bitnami image ships OpenBLAS as math library.